valeriahhdez/engineer-the-docs/docs/get-started/set-up-project.md

 title : "Set up a docs-as-code project with Zensical"
 ---

-# Set up a docs-as-code project with Zensical

 A docs-as-code project uses source files, version control, dependency management, configuration, and automation in the same way as a software project.
 This tutorial uses Markdown source files and Zensical to create a documentation site.

 This tutorial shows you how to set up a documentation site using [Zensical](https://zensical.org), a static site generator (SSG).
 Zensical is the successor project to Material for MkDocs and is built by the same team.